plucasr/react-quick-start/README.md

 ---

 ### 4. **Cypress for End-to-End Testing**

-Cypress is set up for end-to-end testing.
+Cypress is set up at the **root folder** for end-to-end testing.
 You can find test files in the `cypress/e2e` directory.

 To run Cypress tests:

 ```bash
 npm run cypress:open
 # or